taspinar/twitterscraper/README.md

 # Synopsis

 A simple script to scrape for Tweets using the Python package Beautifullsoup (bs4).
 To use it, first [install bs4](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+__

+# Motivation
+Twitter has provided [REST API's](https://dev.twitter.com/rest/public) which can be used by developers to access and read Twitter data.
+They have also provided a [Streaming API](https://dev.twitter.com/streaming/overview) which can be used to access Twitter Data in real-time.
+Most of the software written to access Twitter data provide a library which functions as a wrapper around Twitters Search and Streaming API's and therefore are limited by the limitations of the API's.
+__

+With Twitter's Search API you can only sent 180 Requests every 15 minutes.
+With a maximum number of 100 tweets per Request this means you can mine for 4 x 180 x 100 = 72.000 tweets per hour.
+One way to increase number of tweets is to authenticate as an application instead of an user.
+This will increase the rate-limit from 180 Requests to 450 Requests while reducing some of the possibilities you had as an user.
+By using TwitterScraper you are not limited by this number but by your internet speed/bandwith and the number of instances of TwitterScraper you are willing to start.
+__

+One of the bigger disadvantages of the Search API is that you can only access Tweets written in the **past 7 days**.
+This is a major bottleneck for anyone looking for older past data to make a model from.
+With TwitterScraper there is no such limitation.
+__

 # Code Example